 Though I find all organisms fascinating, I am especially captivated by animals and the lives they lead.

-Moreover, I enjoy sharing my interests with students, and some of the courses on my favorites list, in alphabetical order, are:
+Moreover, I enjoy sharing my interests with students, and some of the courses I love to teach or would love to have the opportunity to teach, in alphabetical order, are:

 Comparative Vertebrate Anatomy